YiyangHuo/one_click_business/README.md

 # one_click_business
-A REST api framework that allows you focus on your business.
+A REST API framework that allows you to focus on your business.

 Reinventing wheel is too boring and meaningless.
-The majority of businesses are simply CRUD operations and a little data summarization.
-Now we have plenty of web frameworks, however they still requires plenty of works to have a auth system, permission system and the most importantly, the database.
-Also, I know that millions of people have briallant ideas in their mind, and some of them must be world changing.
-However, they might not know programming or building website for now, and their passion may fade when they are trying to enhance themselves with codeing skill.
+According to my observation, the majority of businesses are simply CRUD operations and a little data summarization.
+We now have plenty of web frameworks, however, they still require plenty of works to have an auth system, permission system and most importantly, the database.

+Also, millions of people who have brilliant ideas in their minds can't make the idea real simply because they might not know programming or building websites for now.

-Therefore, I want to build a framework that has auth, permission and database already online and users could put 100% of their work on their own idea, rather than figuring out how to make these infrastructure work.
+In a word, the programming skills required for building an app is still a barricade for people.
+Therefore, I want to build a framework that eliminates this barricade even further.
+I will provide auth, permission and database systems and users could put 100% of their work on their idea, rather than figuring out how to build these infrastructures.

+Thus, this project may not be very technically heavy, but I believe it will be useful for idea verifying.

+## What we have for now
++ Authentication system with permission scopes
++ MongoDB connection and some helper functions

+## My next step
++ Build a compatible client side using React.js(or sth else, idk)

-## Projects based on
+## Projects used
 1. FastAPI:
-  A simple but powerful RESTapi framework, also implemented OAuth2 and OAuth scope. (tbh this project is just a simple demo of FastAPI for now)
+ A simple but powerful RESTapi framework also implemented OAuth2 and OAuth2 scope.
-2. Mongodb:
+2. MongoDB:
  Powerful DB, easy to use, friendly for rapid changing, tested by time.

 ## Future works
-+ One click deploy
++ One-click deployment
-+ Admin page and utils
++ Admin page
++ Data analyzing tools
-+ WebApp skeleton code using React.js to interact with server
++ WebApp skeleton code using React.js to interact with the server
-+ Maybe other platform?
++ Maybe other platforms?
 I'm interested in flutter and will look into it in the future.